stakater/grafana-cloud-ansible-operator/README.md

     ```

     The operator adapts its behavior based on this directive, ensuring that your Grafana OnCall integrations are set up and managed in a way that's optimal for your organizational architecture and needs.

+### Automated Resource Cleanup

+The Grafana Cloud Operator includes a robust deletion mechanism that not only handles dashboards but also integrations in Grafana Cloud.
+This feature ensures outdated or unnecessary resources are efficiently removed, maintaining an organized and optimal environment.

+#### How the Deletion Mechanism Works

+- ManagedCluster Monitoring: The operator actively watches ManagedClusters to detect changes or deletions.
+This ensures that resources associated with deleted or modified clusters are identified for removal.
+- Identification of Outdated Resources:
+    - Dashboards: Retrieves unique identifiers `(UIDs)` for dashboards linked to ManagedClusters to target for deletion.
+    - Integrations: Collects identifiers for integrations tied to ManagedClusters to accurately manage their lifecycle.
+- Automated Deletion: Once outdated or deleted ManagedClusters are detected, the operator sends DELETE requests to the Grafana Cloud API to remove the associated dashboards and integrations.
+- Error Handling: Built-in error handling manages scenarios where resources may have already been deleted or do not exist, preventing unnecessary failures.

+#### Benefits of the ManagedCluster-Based Deletion

+- Automated Cleanup: Ensures dashboards and integrations tied to ManagedClusters are cleaned up automatically, reducing manual intervention.
+- Resource Optimization: Helps maintain a lean Grafana Cloud environment by removing unused resources, improving performance and manageability.
+- Smooth Integration with Playbooks: The deletion process can be integrated with Ansible playbooks for a comprehensive orchestration logic.

 ### Monitoring and Troubleshooting